Chart Color Schemes

 AreaSearch analysis reveals Nundah significantly outperforming the majority of regions assessed nationwide

-The area shows particular strength in professional & technical services, with an employment share of 1.3 times the regional level.
-However, construction shows lower representation at 6.5% compared to the regional average of 9.0%.
+The area shows strong specialization in professional & technical services, with an employment share 1.3 times the regional level.
+Conversely, construction has lower representation at 6.5% compared to the regional average of 9.0%.
+Employment opportunities locally appear limited, as indicated by the count of Census working population vs resident population.
 Over the 12 months to June 2025, employment increased by 10.9%, while labour force increased by 10.6%, causing the unemployment rate to fall by 0.3 percentage points.
-In contrast, Greater Brisbane recorded employment growth of 4.4% and unemployment falling by 0.4 percentage points.
-State-level data to Sep-25 shows Queensland employment contracted by 0.23%, with an unemployment rate of 4.2%.
-National unemployment was 4.5%, with national employment growth at 0.26%.
-Jobs and Skills Australia's projections from May 2025 suggest national employment will expand by 6.6% over five years and 13.7% over ten years, but industry-specific growth rates vary significantly.
-Applying these projections to Nundah's employment mix suggests local growth of approximately 6.9% over five years and 14.1% over ten years.
+In comparison, Greater Brisbane recorded employment growth of 4.4%, labour force growth of 4.0%, with unemployment falling by 0.4 percentage points.
+Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Nundah.
+These projections estimate national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these industry-specific projections to Nundah's employment mix suggests local growth of approximately 6.9% over five years and 14.1% over ten years, although this is a simple weighting extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment